 Or it could be because B12 is a sexy vitamin, with hopes it may improve energy levels?
 If your not deficient, it won't do this.
-All that said, one study from 2011 did not show that methylcobalamin reduced dementia symptoms in older adults with dementia.
+That said, one study from 2011 did not show that methylcobalamin reduced dementia symptoms in older adults with dementia.

 Side note.
 Does Vitamin B12 help weight loss?
-Read my review.
+Read the review.

-One review noted NAC might help Alzheimer's disease and autism too.
-More research is needed though to understand this better.
+One review noted NAC might help Alzheimer's disease.
+More research is needed though to understand this.

 Alpha Lipoic Acid

-Likewise a study lasting 16 weeks also didn't show it helped Alzheimer.
+Likewise, a study lasting 16 weeks also didn't show it helped Alzheimer's.
 The amount used in this study was 900 mg per day.

 Reducing blood pressure would lead to less stress on blood vessels, which might reduce blood vessel damage in the brain and elsewhere.
 This might play a role in reducing or delaying dementia symptoms.

 Obviously, the effects of quercetin are likely to be much more complicated than this.
-To achieve this blood pressuring effect, about 700 mg of quercetin per day has been used.
+To achieve the blood pressure-lowering effect, about 700 mg of quercetin per day has been used.
 That is more than is in Procera Protect.